 - Direct observation of the customers in the marketplace

-Savvy, lean-thinking leaders ‘Go See’ and spend significant time in ‘Gemba’ (a term from Japanese that means ‘the real place,’ i.e., ‘where the customer’s work is actually performed’).
-They return with current, relevant, and specific information about the realities of their products and services, instead of opinions filtered through other perspectives.
+Savvy, Lean-thinking leaders ‘go see’ and spend significant time in the place where the customer’s work is actually performed.
+They return with current, relevant, and specific information about the realities of their products and services instead of opinions filtered through other perspectives.

 Innovating Like a Lean Startup

-After sensing opportunities, the Lean enterprise visualizes and manages the flow of new initiatives and investment via a ‘build-measure-learn’ Lean startup cycle .
-These initiatives are often new digital solutions, but they may also be new business processes and capabilities that use existing solutions.
-Testing the outcome hypothesis via a Minimum Viable Product before committing to a more significant investment reduces risk while generating useful feedback.
+After sensing opportunities, the Lean enterprise visualizes and manages the flow of new initiatives and investments by adopting a ‘build-measure-learn’ Lean startup cycle .
+These initiatives are often new business solutions but may also be new business processes and capabilities that use existing solutions.
+Testing the outcome hypothesis via a Minimum Viable Product (MVP) before committing to a more significant investment reduces risk while generating helpful feedback.

 Implementing Changes in Strategy

-It takes a long time to evaluate the results of a strategy.
-Unfortunately, traditional financial and accounting metrics have not evolved to address the need to support investments in innovation.
-As a result, lagging financial indicators, such as profit and loss (P&L) and return on investment (ROI), are typically used to measure results.
-However, these results occur far too late in the life cycle to inform the evolving strategy.
-In their place, Innovation Accounting uses leading indicators—actionable metrics focused on measuring specific early outcomes using objective data, which is available before it’s too late.
-This becomes an essential part of the economic framework that drives Business Agility.
+Evaluating the benefits of a change in strategy can take a long time.
+Traditional financial and accounting metrics, Profit and Loss (P&L) and Return On Investment (ROI), are lagging economic indicators that occur too late in the life cycle to inform the evolving strategy.
+In their place, Innovation Accounting applies leading indicators—actionable metrics focused on measuring specific early outcomes using objective data.
+They are an essential part of the economic framework that drives business agility.

 Ignoring Sunk Costs

 Finally, SAFe Principle #10 – Organize around value guides enterprises to align their development efforts around the full, end-to-end flow of value.
-This principle introduces a ‘dual operating system’ (Figure 10), one that leverages the benefits of hierarchy but also provides a network directly organized around value.
-That network assembles the people who need to work together, increases quality, and minimizes delays and handoffs.
+This principle highlights the ‘dual operating system,’ one that leverages the benefits of the existing hierarchy but also creates a value stream network (Figure 8 below).
+This network assembles the people who need to work together, aligns them to the needs of the business and customer, minimizes delays and handoffs, and increases quality.